Unosquare-CoE-JavaScript/roberto-garcia-guerrero/Testing-React/course-notes.md

     + Link help: [mswjs.io/docs/getting-started/mocks/rest-api]
     + The idea of mocking a service is to intercept network calls and return specified responses
     + set up test conditions using server response

++ Every time you need to make something async and need to find something you should use `await` and `findBy`